The Icelandic Horse

 Flying Pace is a fast and high speed gait during which both legs on one side of the horse simultaneously touch the ground.
 They can go up to 48 kmh (30 mph) on the flying pace.
 The gait is usually used for short distances and can equal the speed of a full gallop.
 That is why the flying pace is used for racing.
 At one interval all four hooves of the Icelandic Horse are suspended off the ground during a flying pace.
 Riding at a flying pace is considered the crown of horsemanship.

 There are few places here where you can go on riding tours with guides in the beautiful Icelandic nature on the unique Icelandic horse.
 The tours are from 30 minutes up to some days.
-And for the notice... you do not need to be well recognized with horseback riding , the guides will show you all the basics and take good care of you.
+And just know... that you do not need to be an expert with horseback riding , the guides will show you all the basics and take good care of you.